baptistemanson/immutable-path/README.md

 # immutable-path
 Immutable path is a simple xpath-like tool, for handling POJO as immutables.

-It is useful for libraries like redux.
+It is useful for libraries like redux, which promotes immutability, but doesn't provide tools to do so.
+Avoids callback hell at the expense of a bit of speed in state change.

 Use at your own risk, this lib is really a work in progress.